mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-02-11-Handling-File-Inputs-With-Busboy-In-NodeJS/index.md

 ![Explore how to handle multipart forms in nodeJS with busboy!](./pexels-preston-zeller-15670.jpg)

 In this post, we'll be exploring how to parse multipart form data in Node.js.
 We'll be using the busboy module to help us accomplish this!
-We'll also be using the file system module to save the file to the file system.
+We'll also be using the file system module to save the file to your device.

 ## Getting Started